There are several good DocuSign alternatives available on the internet. All you need to do is go out there and explore.

-RightSignature by Citrix is another great software solution for e-signing.
+RightSignature by Citrix is another great software DocuSign alternative for e-signing.
 It’s a powerful platform that can fit right into your workday and cut your admin time by 93%.

 - RightSignature works on all devices without the need for any downloads or plugins.

 - It has a live progress bar that reduces the chances of errors and omissions.

 - It enables customers to send multiple documents to sign in one easy package.

 - Like most other DocuSign alternatives, RightSignature offers a 14-day free trial.

 - The platform has 2 pricing plans—a Standard plan priced at $12/month and an Advanced plan that costs $60/month.

 - The platform’s tracking and dashboard are extremely user-friendly.